Logo

 • diffusion quality exclusion, based on the neighborhood correlation (nc) of the preprocessed, T1w-aligned diffusion data.
 Note, nc values differ by sampling scheme, thus different thresholds were used in PNC and HCPD.
 Thresholds were chosen based on nc histograms by selecting a value that cut off the low-quality (left-skewed) data tail.

-• diffusion scan head motion exclusion, based on mean framewise displacement (threshold = 1).
-Note, ~6% of the presently retained sample was excluded for both PNC and HCPD following diffusion quality and head motion exclusions
+• diffusion scan head motion exclusion, based on mean framewise displacement (threshold = 1 mm).

-• An age exclusion (< 8 years old) was also applied to HCPD in order to match ages across samples and directly assess reproducibility.
-This excluded only 2.4% of the final HCPD sample participants, and thus has the additional benefit of not biasing gam smooth fits to very few data points at the lower end of the age range
+• An age exclusion (< 8 years old) was also applied to HCPD and HBN in order to match ages across samples and more appositely assess reproducibility of developmental results.

-Final study samples were constructed following the criterion outlined above in /sample_construction/PNC/finalsample_PNC.Rmd and /sample_construction/HCPD/finalsample_HCPD.Rmd.
-This sample construction procedure utilized diffusion scan acqusition, quality, and head motion information provided in qsiprep ImageQC_dwi.csvs, which were collated into dataset-specific diffusion QC metric .csvs with /sample_construction/PNC/diffusion_qcmetrics_PNC.py and /sample_construction/HCPD/diffusion_qcmetrics_HCPD.py
+Final study samples were constructed following the criterion outlined above in /sample_construction/PNC/finalsample_PNC.Rmd, /sample_construction/HCPD/finalsample_HCPD.Rmd, and /sample_construction/HBN/finalsample_HBN.Rmd.
+This sample construction procedure utilized diffusion scan acqusition, quality, and head motion information provided in qsiprep ImageQC_dwi.csvs, which were collated into dataset-specific diffusion QC metric .csvs with /sample_construction/PNC/diffusion_qcmetrics_PNC.py, /sample_construction/HCPD/diffusion_qcmetrics_HCPD.py, and /sample_construction/HBN/diffusion_qcmetrics_HBN.py.

 Generation of Dataset-Specific Analysis Dfs and Tract Lists